Skip to main content

 Iran, Lebanon and the wider Middle East Crisis

-Amnesty International is urging all parties to end the suffering of civilians with an enduring ceasefire.
+Amnesty International is urging all parties to end the suffering of civilians with a genuine and sustainable ceasefire.
 The conflict has taken a devastating toll on civilians, with thousands of people killed, displaced, and millions across the entire region living in fear with their lives on hold.

 What is happening in the region?